286 Kupuohi St

-Our last return visit was in March of 2016.
-This restaurant not only has good food, the prices are great, especially compared to other places on Maui.
+Our last return visit was in 2018.
+This restaurant not only has great food, the prices are great, especially compared to other places on Maui.
 We had a reservation and still had to wait another 30 minutes.

 Chef Sheldon Simeon has appeared on Top Chef and instantly the restaurant’s business skyrocketed.
-He has since left and started his own restaurant, Migrant in the Marriott Wailea.
+He left in 2013.
+Simeon has since gone on and started his two of his own restaurants: Tin Roof and Lineage.
+After Star Noodle, he landed at Migrant in the Marriott Wailea for 2 1/2 years.
 We dined at Migrant and did not find it as compelling as Star Noodle.
 Since his departure, the menu has pretty much followed the formula he left.

 Star Noodle is located way up the hill from the highway, in the middle of a light industrial area aka middle of nowhere.
 The interior includes a long counter area along with an equal long communal table down the middle.
 Easy quick drive from Kaanapali, Kapalua, or Lahaina.

 This restaurant operates a food truck called starstruck that just happened to be outside the restaurant.
 It serves slightly different Asian food.
 We tried their ice cream sandwiches and found them far better than the San Francisco Bay Area’s Cream.

 Insider Tip – This place is very popular, so try to come during off peak times.

 Location – Lahaina, Maui

 Opened – 2010

 Service – We had a really nice waitress at Star Noodle.
 She sat down and helped explain the menu and philosophy of the restaurant.
 She then helped us understand the most popular dishes and award winning items.
 Definitely Aloha spirit here.